SandraLouise/INVPG_annot/README.md

 The `-m` parameter sets the minimum coverage of inversion signal (as a fraction of the bubble nucleotidic length) that must be found on a bubble for it to be reported in the output.
 We advise to set is as `-m 0.5`.
 For more details on how this coverage is calculated, please see the Method section of our [paper](https://doi.org/10.1101/2025.03.14.643331).

+### Output files

+#### Final BED annotation file

+By default, the `invpg` command outputs a single BED file in which each line describes a bubble annotated as inversion.
+The three first fields contain classical BED information (*i.e.* reference chromosome ID, start position, end position).
+The fourth field contains additionnal information about the annotation for each non-reference allele that passed the first step filter (separated by `;`) in the form "INV:`signaltype`:`cov`,`x`" or "DIV" (when the inversion signal was < `--mincov`).

+- `signaltype` can be either "path" or "aln" depending on the source of the signal used for the annotation (path-based or alignment-based).
+- `cov` is the fraction of inversion signal coverage.
+- `x` corresponds to additionnal statistics that can be ignored (used for development that will soon be removed from the output).

+#### Intermediate files (when using `-k` parameter)

+There are two types of intermediate files: one VCF file and multiple PAF files.

+- The VCF file (name ending with `.balancedSV.vcf`) contains all input VCF lines that pass the first step filter.
+It is the file used as input for the second step of annotation.
+- The PAF files contain the minimap2 alignment results for each allele going through the second step of annotation.
+The number of PAF files can be very large depending on the input VCF contents.
+We plan to optimize the number of PAF files generated in the future.

 ## Running INVPG-annot step by step